cardoso/component-model/design/mvp/Explainer.md

 destructors called.
 This immediate is always optional but, if present, is validated to have parameters matching the callee's return type and empty results.

+The `dedupe` option applies during lowering to non-exclusive (`share` and `use`) handles.
+When `dedupe` is set, when multiple handles referring to the same resource are given to a single component instance, they are deduplicated, reusing the `i32` index of the first handle for all subsequent handles.
+Thus, when `dedupe` is set, `i32` indices can be hashed, compared for equality and used to assign mutable object wrappers (as is done, e.g., on the Web for C++ DOM objects exposed to JS).
+When a `scope` is specified for a deduplicated handle, deduplication is additionally keyed on the scope.
+This is necessary since different scopes require dropping handles at different times.

 Based on this description of the AST, the [Canonical ABI explainer][Canonical ABI] gives a detailed walkthrough of the static and dynamic semantics of `lift`